sailfish009/goodvibes/docs/notes/under-the-hood.md

 #### Sleep inhibition

-Gtk+ provides everything through GtkApplication, however when I came accross it, I had already implemented my stuff through an internal lib "libcaphe".
+GTK provides everything through GtkApplication, however when I came accross it, I had already implemented my stuff through an internal lib "libcaphe".
 So, well...
-Looking into details, I saw that Gtk+ implementation doesn't try to inhibit with `org.freedesktop.PowerManagement` (I think it's been deprecated for a while).
+Looking into details, I saw that GTK implementation doesn't try to inhibit with `org.freedesktop.PowerManagement` (I think it's been deprecated for a while).
 However at the time I was using a fairly old Openbox system, which had only this service running to provide sleep inhibition.

-So I kept my own implementation in libcaphe, and I don't use Gtk+ sleep inhibition.
+So I kept my own implementation in libcaphe, and I don't use GTK sleep inhibition.